trufnetwork/node/internal/extensions/README.md

 I have created and tested a basic example of composing streams together.
 To run this, we need to build a Kwil binary with these extensions.

-The example schemas can also be found in this directory, under `example_schemas`.
+The example contracts can also be found in this directory, under `example_contracts`.

 ### Beef, Corn, And Barley